Identify the inflection points and local maxima and minima of the... | Channels for Pearson+

 1

-To find the inflection points, local maxima, and minima, start by finding the first derivative of the function y = x + sin(2x).
-The first derivative will help identify critical points where the slope is zero or undefined.
+To find the inflection points, local maxima, and minima, we first need to find the first and second derivatives of the function y = 2cos(x) - √2x.

 Verified video answer for a similar problem: